leb-kuchen/cosmic-ext-applet-emoji-selector/README.md

 sudo just install
 ```

+# Config
+The configuration directory is `~/.config/cosmic/dev.dominiccgeh.CosmicAppletEmojiSelector/v1/`.
+In addition, the default schema can be installed with `just install-schema`

 # Emoji font
 `Noto Color Emoji` is the default emoji font and is required by default.
 The default can be changed in `~/.config/cosmic/dev.dominiccgeh.CosmicAppletEmojiSelector/v1/font_family`.